Claremont Riding Academy: Claremont Riding Academy

 In 1927 the Claremont Stables became a riding school, in part to encourage the employment of the bridle paths in nearby Central Park.
 In December 1943, Irwin J. Novograd, a Polish immigrant employed as a bookkeeper for Claremont, purchased the building.

 In 1961 the building was condemned by the City of New York for demolition as part of the West Side Urban Renewal Area.
 The academy remained as month-to-month tenant for 37 years, with Irwin's son, Paul J. Novograd, becoming the academy's president in 1984, and continuing to offer boarding privileges, group and private riding lessons, and horse rentals.
 The city changed its plans, the demolition never occurred, and the academy was able to repurchase the building from the city in 1998.

 The Central Park bridle paths, however, had been allowed to deteriorate, and were no longer restricted to equestrian use, which became practically impossible, resulting in a loss of business to the academy.
 This, and the expenses resulting from a historic restoration, the owners said, led to the academy's demise in 2007.
 Claremont was the oldest stable structure in New York still in use at the time.

 In 2010, the building was purchased by the Stephen Gaynor School – whose main building, at 148 West 90th Street, is behind it – which adapted it for the school's arts center and early learning center, building a rooftop addition in 2012.

+In popular culture

+The 1981 film Eyewitness features an extended sequence shot on location in the riding academy.